Bilalyyy/VaporRateLimiter/CONTRIBUTING.md

 ## Code style

 - Follow the Swift API Design Guidelines.
-- Use 4 spaces for indentation.
 - Keep your code clean, readable, and well-commented.
 - Add documentation to new public methods or types.

 ## Tests

-- Add or update tests to cover your changes.
+- Add new tests to cover your changes.
+- **Do not modify or remove existing tests** unless you have a very good reason (for example, if the behavior they test has changed and you explain why in your pull request).
-- Run `swift test` to verify everything passes before opening a PR.
+- Run `swift test` to verify that all tests pass before opening a PR.

 ## Issues